tdawes93/restaurant-budget/README.md

 #### View Bookings
 - If the user selects option 2, a total of all bookings per day is displayed.
 - This is displayed as a dictionary that has had its order fixed to follow the order the days of the week fall.
 - If the user selects this option first or early on in their use it will display all 0 or mainly 0.
-This is because no or few bookings have been made and as more bookings are made this fill up.
+This is because no or few bookings have been made and as more bookings are made this will fill up.

 ![View Bookings](/assets/images/view_bookings.png)